tdwg/vocab/documentation-specification.md

 ### **3.2 Descriptive documents** ###

-A standard has one or more descriptive documents that describe the purpose of the standard and which contain information about how the standard is to be used.
+A standard has one or more descriptive documents that describe the purpose of the standard, and that contain information about how the standard is to be used.
 The choice of whether to place all of this material in a single document or to separate it into several documents should be made based on what will make the standard the most easy to understand and use.

 **3.2.1 Normative and non-normative sections of descriptive documents**